godotengine/godot-docs/tutorials/shading/your_first_shader/your_second_spatial_shader.rst

   float fresnel = sqrt(1.0 - dot(NORMAL, VIEW));

 And mix it into both ``ROUGHNESS`` and ``ALBEDO``.
-This is the benefit of ShaderMaterials over SpatialMaterials.
-With SpatialMaterials, we could set these properties with a texture, or to a flat number.
+This is the benefit of ShaderMaterials over StandardMaterial3Ds.
+With StandardMaterial3D, we could set these properties with a texture, or to a flat number.
 But with shaders we can set them based on any mathematical function that we can dream up.